HazyResearch/data-centric-ai/README.md

 # Data Programming & Weak Supervision
-Many modern machine learning systems require large, labeled datasets to be successful but producing such datasets is time-consuming and expensive.
-Instead, weaker sources of supervision, such as [crowdsourcing](https://papers.nips.cc/paper/2011/file/c667d53acd899a97a85de0c201ba99be-Paper.pdf), [distant supervision](https://www.aclweb.org/anthology/P09-1113.pdf), and domain experts' heuristics, can be combined to programmatically create training datasets via [data programming](https://arxiv.org/pdf/1605.07723.pdf).
-Users specify multiple labeling functions that each represent a noisy estimate of the ground-truth label.
-Because these labeling functions vary in accuracy, coverage of the dataset, and may even be correlated, they are combined and denoised via a latent variable graphical model.
+Many modern machine learning systems require large labeled datasets to be successful, but producing such datasets is time-consuming and expensive.
+Instead, weaker sources of supervision such as [crowdsourcing](https://papers.nips.cc/paper/2011/file/c667d53acd899a97a85de0c201ba99be-Paper.pdf), [distant supervision](https://www.aclweb.org/anthology/P09-1113.pdf), and domain experts' heuristics, can be combined to programmatically create training datasets via [data programming](https://arxiv.org/pdf/1605.07723.pdf).
+Users specify multiple _labeling functions_ that each represent a noisy estimate of the ground-truth label.
+Because these labeling functions vary in accuracy, have different levels of dataset coverage, and may even be correlated, they are combined and denoised via a latent variable graphical model.
 The technical challenge is thus to learn accuracy and correlation parameters in this model, and to use them to infer the true label to be used for downstream tasks.

 We first present some recent work on weak supervision and various algorithmic developments in how to learn the graphical model.
 We then refer to some fundamental literature in graphical models that underlies this recent work.